Message from the Head of the Department

 Welcome to the Department of Astronomy and Space Sciences.

-No amateur enthusiast of any science in the world is more than astronomy.
-In this context, the organization and participation of our academic staff and students to science and society activities is also at the highest level.
+No other science field in the world has more amateur enthusiasts than the field of astronomy.
+This situation also reaches the highest level in the organization and participation of our department's academic staff and students in science - society activities.

 So let's repeat it all together: We're all together under one sky!